pedestal/pedestal/CONTRIBUTING.md

 the thinking (or at least too much of it) and immediately submit an [issue](https://github.com/pedestal/pedestal/issues/new).

-At minimum include details about the platform you are running and steps to reproduce--you know we're going to ask.
-A good starting point is the following:

-* Operating System (including version).
+We have an issue template in place that will ask you some details about the platform you are running and how to reproduce the bug.
+(If you can reproduce it reliably.
+If not, go ahead and file the issue anyway so we can start looking at it.)

+Some of the usual stuff we'll want to know:

+* What happened?
+    * "I manifested a being from the outer dimensions."
+* What did you expect to happen?
+    * "Hello, world."
+* How can you reprodice it?
+    * "I created a new Pedestal service with the template, then installed some code that Bob Howard gave me."
+* What operating system and version are you using?
     * e.g. "OS X 10.8"
-* Your current Leiningen version (`lein --version`)
+* What version of Clojure, Java, and Leiningen or Boot are you using?
-    * e.g. "Leiningen 2.0.0 on Java 1.6.0_45 Java HotSpot(TM) 64-Bit Server VM"
+    * e.g. "Leiningen 2.5.2 on Java 1.8.0_u40 Java HotSpot(TM) 64-Bit Server VM"
-* Pedestal version
+* What Pedestal version are you using?
-    * e.g. "0.1.6"
+    * e.g. "0.5.0"
-    * or, for a SNAPSHOT: "0.1.6-SNAPSHOT at 57d4911"
+    * or, for a SNAPSHOT: "0.5.1-SNAPSHOT at d0cf2b4"
-* Steps to reproduce:
-    * e.g. "When you create a new pedestal app, and do X, Y and Z you will see this error: ..."

 Even better, include a link to a gist or repository where we can jump straight to the problem.